Conflux-Chain/conflux-documentation/docs/general/conflux-basics/accounts.md

 :::note

-The account implementation, including the account content and address computing rule is slight different in [core space](../../core/learn/core-space-basics/accounts.md) and [espace](../../espace/learn/accounts.md).
+The account implementation, including the account content and address computing rule is slightly different in [core space](../../core/learn/core-space-basics/accounts.md) and [espace](../../espace/learn/accounts.md).

 :::